dcernst/dcernst.github.io/teaching/mat411s16/materials.md

     - [Quilt 4]({{site.baseurl}}/teaching/mat411s16/Quilt4.JPG)
     - [Quilt 5]({{site.baseurl}}/teaching/mat411s16/Quilt5.JPG)
 - [Exam 3 (take-home)]({{site.baseurl}}/teaching/mat411s16/411Exam3-Home.pdf) (PDF).
 If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
 (Due Wednesday, April 27)
+- [Final Exam (take-home)]({{site.baseurl}}/teaching/mat411s16/411ExamFinal-Home.pdf) (PDF).
+If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
+(Due by 5pm on Thursday, May 12)